pypa/packaging.python.org/source/specifications/declaring-project-metadata.rst

 -----------

 - TOML_ type: array of string
-- A corresponding :ref:`core metadata <core-metadata>` field does not exist
+- Corresponding :ref:`core metadata <core-metadata>` field:
+  :ref:`Dynamic <core-metadata-dynamic>`

-Specifies which fields listed by this PEP were intentionally unspecified so another tool can/will provide such metadata dynamically.
+Specifies which keys listed by this PEP were intentionally unspecified so another tool can/will provide such metadata dynamically.
 This clearly delineates which metadata is purposefully unspecified and expected to stay unspecified compared to being provided via tooling later on.

-- A build back-end MUST honour statically-specified metadata (which means the metadata did not list the field in ``dynamic``).
+- A build back-end MUST honour statically-specified metadata (which means the metadata did not list the key in ``dynamic``).
 - A build back-end MUST raise an error if the metadata specifies ``name`` in ``dynamic``.
-- If the :ref:`core metadata <core-metadata>` specification lists a field as "Required", then the metadata MUST specify the field statically or list it in ``dynamic`` (build back-ends MUST raise an error otherwise, i.e. it should not be possible for a required field to not be listed somehow in the ``[project]`` table).
+- If the :ref:`core metadata <core-metadata>` specification lists a field as "Required", then the metadata MUST specify the key statically or list it in ``dynamic`` (build back-ends MUST raise an error otherwise, i.e. it should not be possible for a required key to not be listed somehow in the ``[project]`` table).
-- If the :ref:`core metadata <core-metadata>` specification lists a field as "Optional", the metadata MAY list it in ``dynamic`` if the expectation is a build back-end will provide the data for the field later.
+- If the :ref:`core metadata <core-metadata>` specification lists a field as "Optional", the metadata MAY list it in ``dynamic`` if the expectation is a build back-end will provide the data for the key later.
-- Build back-ends MUST raise an error if the metadata specifies a field statically as well as being listed in ``dynamic``.
+- Build back-ends MUST raise an error if the metadata specifies a key statically as well as being listed in ``dynamic``.
-- If the metadata does not list a field in ``dynamic``, then a build back-end CANNOT fill in the requisite metadata on behalf of the user (i.e. ``dynamic`` is the only way to allow a tool to fill in metadata and the user must opt into the filling in).
+- If the metadata does not list a key in ``dynamic``, then a build back-end CANNOT fill in the requisite metadata on behalf of the user (i.e. ``dynamic`` is the only way to allow a tool to fill in metadata and the user must opt into the filling in).
-- Build back-ends MUST raise an error if the metadata specifies a field in ``dynamic`` but the build back-end was unable to determine the data for it (omitting the data, if determined to be the accurate value, is acceptable).
+- Build back-ends MUST raise an error if the metadata specifies a key in ``dynamic`` but the build back-end was unable to determine the data for it (omitting the data, if determined to be the accurate value, is acceptable).